Free Landscaping Estimate Template (Download + Guide)

 • Timeline and start date.
 "Work will begin within 5 business days of acceptance" is better than "we'll get to it soon."
 Homeowners hate uncertainty.

 • Exclusions.
 This saves you from scope creep.
 "This estimate does not include irrigation repair, stump removal, or grading beyond the specified area."
-I learned this one the hard way on a $4,200 cleanup job where the homeowner expected me to haul away a dead Bradford pear.
-That was an extra $600 I ate because I didn't specify.
+Exclusions are where you protect the price from assumptions that were never included in the original scope.

 The 4 Mistakes That Cost You Jobs

 1. Sending estimates too late.
 If you meet a homeowner on Tuesday and send the quote on Friday, you've already lost to the guy who texted his that evening.
-The close rate on estimates sent within 2 hours is dramatically higher than anything sent the next day.
-I don't have a fancy study for that — I have 14 years of watching it happen.
+Fast follow-up matters because the client is still thinking about the job, the site visit, and the problem they asked you to solve.

 2. No visual branding.
 Your estimate is your first "product" that the client holds in their hands.
 If it looks like a homework assignment, they're going to assume your work is sloppy too.
 At minimum: your logo, consistent colors, clean formatting.